BeteabAdmassu/Collage-managment-system/README.md

 # Collage-managment-system
 A Desktop Application for managing a college data.
-It's developed using Java programming language &amp; MySQL database.
+It's developed using Java programming language & MySQL database.

 # How to use:
 	We advise the user to follow these steps respectively in order to easily use the program.